-The ICTC Management Committee met on September 8, 2021, and forward this item to the Commission for their review and approval after public comment, if any:
+It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:

 - 1. Approve the award of the Agreement for the Calexico East Port of Entry Bridge Expansion Project Material Testing - Independent Assurance Program Services to Sierra Material Testing and Inspection in the amount of \$257,035.00. - 2.
 Authorize the Chairperson to sign the agreement.